prateeksawhney97/Behavioral-Cloning-Project-P4/Behavioral-Cloning-Writeup.md

 ```sh
 python drive.py model.h5
 ```
-After the car successfully steers through the track, the video of the driving behavior can be formed by producing various frames and saving that frames in the run_video folder, by executing the following command:
+After the car successfully steers through the track, the video of the driving behavior can be formed by producing various frames and saving that frames in the run_video folder, by executing the following command.
+The fourth argument, run_video, is the directory in which to save the images seen by the agent.
+If the directory already exists, it'll be overwritten.
 ```sh
 python drive.py model.h5 run_video
 ```